 - [Data] Demo data is often from an older source, and it's a hassle to change the year to the current year.
-FlexMeasures allows to set FLEXMEASURES_DEMO_YEAR and when in demo mode, the current year will be translated to that year in the background. - [UI] Logged-in users can view queues on the demo server (usually only admins can do that) - [UI] Demo servers often display login credentials, so visitors can try out functionality.
-Use the FLEXMEA-SURES_PUBLIC_DEMO_CREDENTIALS config setting to do this.
+FlexMeasures allows to set FLEXMEASURES\DEMO\YEAR and when in demo mode, the current year will be translated to that year in the background. - [UI] Logged-in users can view queues on the demo server (usually only admins can do that) - [UI] Demo servers often display login credentials, so visitors can try out functionality.
+Use the FLEXMEA-SURES\PUBLIC\DEMO\CREDENTIALS config setting to do this. - [UI] The dashboard shows all non-empty asset groups, instead of only the ones for the current user.